-Dumping syndrome is a group of symptoms most likely to develop if you've had surgery to remove all or part of your stomach, or if your stomach has been surgically bypassed to help lose weight.
-Also called rapid gastric emptying, dumping syndrome occurs when the undigested contents of your stomach are transported or "dumped" into your small intestine too rapidly.
-Common symptoms include abdominal cramps and nausea.
+Dumping syndrome is a group of symptoms that are most likely to develop if you've had surgery to remove all or part of your stomach, or if your stomach has been surgically bypassed to help lose weight.
+Also called rapid gastric emptying, dumping syndrome occurs when the undigested contents of your stomach move too rapidly into your small bowel.
+Common symptoms include abdominal cramps, nausea and diarrhea.

-Dumping syndrome often improves on its own without medical treatment or after adjusting your diet.
-In more-serious cases of dumping syndrome, you may need medication or surgery.
+Dumping syndrome is managed by adjusting your diet.
+In more-serious cases of dumping syndrome, you may need medications or surgery.

-When symptoms of dumping syndrome occur during a meal or within 15 to 30 minutes following a meal, they may include:
+Symptoms of dumping syndrome are most common during a meal or within 15 to 30 minutes following a meal.
+They include:

 When to see a doctor

-In dumping syndrome, food and gastric juices from your stomach move to your small intestine in an unregulated, abnormally fast manner.
-This accelerated process is most often related to changes in your stomach associated with surgery.
-For example, when the opening (pylorus) between your stomach and the first portion of the small intestine (duodenum) has been damaged or removed during an operation, dumping syndrome may develop.
+In dumping syndrome, food and gastric juices from your stomach move to your small intestine in an uncontrolled, abnormally fast manner.
+This is most often related to changes in your stomach associated with surgery, such as when the opening (pylorus) between your stomach and the small intestine (duodenum) has been removed during an operation.

-Dumping syndrome may occur at least mildly in one-quarter to one-half of people who have had gastric bypass surgery.
+Dumping syndrome can occur after any operation on the stomach as well as after removal of the esophagus (esophagectomy).
+Gastric bypass surgery for weight loss is the most common cause today.
 It develops most commonly within weeks after surgery, or as soon as you return to your normal diet.
 The more stomach removed or bypassed, the more likely that the condition will be severe.
 It sometimes becomes a chronic disorder.